borealbirds/lhreg/README.md

-# lhreg
+# lhreg: Phylogeny and species trait effects on detectability

-Phylogeny and species trait effects on detectability
+A package to reproduce analysis from a manuscript.